United States Institute of Peace: PeaceTech Lab

-The PeaceTech Lab is a 501(c)(3) spun out of the United States Institute of Peace in 2014.
+The PeaceTech Lab is a 501(c)(3) organization spun out of the United States Institute of Peace in 2014.
 It created the lab as a separate entity to further advance its core mission to prevent, mitigate, and reduce violent conflict around the world.
 The lab continues USIP's work developing technology and media tools for peacebuilding.
 In real terms, the lab brings together engineers, technologists, and data scientists from industry and academia, along with experts in peacebuilding from USIP, other government agencies, NGOs, and the conflict zones.
 These experts collaborate to design, develop, and deploy new and existing technology tools for conflict management and peacebuilding.

 PeaceTech Lab CEO and founder Sheldon Himelfarb has proposed that an Intergovernmental Panel on the Information Environment (IPIE) be established along the lines of the IPCC to report on, among other things, how best to address the fake news crisis.

 Convened tribes in Iraq

 In Iraq in 2007, USIP helped broker the initial peace agreement that is seen as the turning point in the war there.
 USIP experts were asked to assist the U.S. Army's 10th Mountain Division in the reconciliation effort in Mahmoudiya, located in what was known as "the Triangle of Death" in Iraq's western Al Anbar Governorate.
-USIP was seen as a neutral player that was able to convene Sunni tribal leaders, Iraq's Shiite government leaders, and senior members of the U.S. military.
+USIP was able to convene Sunni tribal leaders, Iraq's Shiite government leaders, and senior members of the U.S. military.
 Soon after the meeting, attacks and casualties declined significantly.
 The agreement led to a reduction of the U.S. military presence there from a brigade-level unit of about 3,500 soldiers to a battalion-level unit of about 650.
 General David Petraeus, the senior commander in Iraq, noted that the turnabout was "striking".
 Petraeus also said that USIP "is a great asset in developing stronger unity of effort between civilian and military elements of government".